From my other blog:

 “No,” said Tuck calmly.
 “Not now.
 Your time’s not now.
 But dying’s part of the wheel, right there next to being born.
 You can’t pick out the pieces you like and leave the rest.
 Being part of the whole thing, that’s the blessing.
 But it’s passing us by, us Tucks.
 Living’s heavy work, but off to one side, the way we are, it’s useless, too.
 It don’t make sense.
 If I knowed how to climb back on the wheel, I’d do it in a minute.
 You can’t have living without dying.
 So you can’t call it living, what we got.
 We just are, we just be, like rocks beside the road.

 It’s a tough lesson for anyone, adult or child.
 Who doesn’t “rage against the dying of the light”?
 Who doesn’t fantasize about what they could accomplish if they had just another century or so?
 Remember Groundhog Day?
 How many thousands of times did Phil have to relive that day until he got it right?
-(See WolfGnards.com for one answer to that last question — I think he undercounts; he forgot Phil’s medical training and subsequent research to cure the sick old man who kept dying on him.)
+(The now defunct site, WolfGnards, proposed eight years, 8 months, and 16 days or not quite 3200 days , but I think he undercounts; he forgot Phil’s medical training and subsequent research to cure the sick old man who kept dying on him.)

 Wait, what was I saying?
 Oh, yeah, “if only we had more time”.
 Well, the final answer is: if we had additional time, we’d just waste that much more of it, because it would be that much less precious.
 And if we had all eternity, we’d probably never get out of bed, because what would be the point?
 There would ALWAYS be a tomorrow for actual accomplishments.
 Tuck’s answer to the age-old question is that we’re here to make a difference, and that’s hard to do if, like the rocks, you just are.